mifurm/ghcopilot/README.md

 _"Write a function that extracts destination, travel dates, and number of travelers from a message."_
 - Integrate OpenAI or local NLP model for chatbot responses.
 _"Connect the chat input to an OpenAI GPT model to generate travel planning responses."_
+- Add JSON files with potential flights, hotels and fun activites.
+Later on I will put them in the database.
+I need them for testing purposes.
+_"Add JSON files with potential flights, hotels and fun activites.
+Later on I will put them in the database."_
 - Add logic to suggest kid-friendly activities in the destination.
 _"Based on the destination, suggest activities suitable for children."_
 - Include a calendar picker for selecting travel dates.